joseaznar/talentland-aws-aisec-workshop/SETUP.md

 ```
 </details>

-Create a group in IAM for the Workshop attendees and assign the role previously created.
+Create a group in IAM for the Workshop attendees and assign the policy previously created.

 Create an email using Proton Mail or another free email service for the students and invite those emails to the AWS Organization.